wp-plugins/tabby-responsive-tabs/readme.txt

 *replace tabname with the name of your tab.*

-Add the tab content after that.
-It is recommended to leave a blank line before and after each tabby shortcode.
+Add the tab content after the shortcode.

 Add a `[tabbyending]` shortcode after the content of the last tab in a tabgroup.